metno/S-ENDA-documentation/source/architecture.rst

 .. note:: This is a draft under development.
 We highly appreciate input and help in correcting any mistakes.

 S-ENDA is part of a larger effort within the national geodata strategy (*"Alt skjer et sted"*), and relates to this strategy through Geonorge, which is developed and operated by the Norwegian Mapping Authority (*"Kartverket"*).
 GeoNorge, in turn, relates to the European Inspire Geoportal through the Inspire directive.
 In particular, S-ENDA is responsible for *Action 20* of the Norwegian geodata strategy.
 The goal of action 20 is to *establish a distributed, virtual data center for use and management of dynamic geodata*.
 S-ENDA's vision is that *everyone, from professional users to the general public, should have easy, secure and stable access to dynamic geodata*.

+The vision of S-ENDA and the goal of action 20 are aligned with international guidelines, in particular the `FAIR Guiding Principles for scientific data management and stewardship <https://www.nature.com/articles/sdata201618>`_.
+To achieve these goals, we focus initially on two main systems: (1) S-ENDA Find, and (2) S-ENDA Access.
+Provided these two systems are well designed and documented, they should support the I(nteroperable) and R(eusable) of the FAIR principles as well.

+A mock of *S-ENDA Find* is the product of Sprint 1.
+Data and service providers register (see `S-ENDA register context`_) their datasets or services via a WebUI or a web registration API in their own S-ENDA system nodes (see `S-ENDA Find Boundary`_).
+These nodes expose CSW [1]_ catalogue services for harvesting, either in `Context with a central catalogue`_, or in `Context with a distributed S-ENDA find solution`_.

+S-ENDA harvest context
+======================

 The below figure illustrates S-ENDA's and Geonorge's position in the national and international context.
 As illustrated, GeoNorge CSW harvesting should also make S-ENDA metadata findable by other portals.
-This does not mean, however, that S-ENDA shall not provide catalog services in, e.g., DCAT or schema.org to provide direct harvesting access from other portals at a later stage.
+This does not mean, however, that S-ENDA shall not provide catalog services in, e.g., DCAT or schema.org to provide direct harvesting access from the other portals at a later stage.

-S-ENDA harvest context
-======================

 .. uml::